-I have audited the financial statements of The Family Center of Hope, Inc. (a nonprofit organization) as of and for the year ended December 31, 2018, and have issued my report thereon dated April 14, 2023.
+I have audited the financial statements of The Family Center of Hope, Inc. (a nonprofit organization) as of and for the year ended December 31, 2018, and have issued my report thereon dated July 30, 2023 Except for Note 1, as to which the date is October 20, 2023.
 I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.